sst/guide/_chapters/setup-error-logging-in-serverless.md

 date: 2020-04-01 00:00:00
 lang: en
 description: In this chapter we'll look at how to handle errors in our Lambda functions.
 We'll also handle Lambda timeouts and enable logging for the AWS SDK.
-code: backend_full
 comments_id: setup-error-logging-in-serverless/1733
 redirect_from: /chapters/monitoring-deployments-in-seed.html
 ref: setup-error-logging-in-serverless
 ---

-Now that we have our React app configured to report errors, let's move on to our Serverless backend.
+Now that we have our React app configured to report errors, let's move on to our serverless backend.
 Our React app is reporting API errors (and other unexpected errors) with the API endpoint that caused the error.
 We want to use that info to be able to debug on the backend and figure out what's going on.

 To do this, we'll setup the error logging in our backend to catch: